 Coronavirus (covid-19) update

-Focusing on the health and wellbeing of our staff and customers is our top priority.
-In line with national guidance and government recommendations we are working towards reopening the exhibition, shop and toilets from Sunday to Wednesday 10.30am – 4pm, with the following systems in place:
+Focusing on the health and wellbeing of our staff and customers remains our top priority.
+In line with national guidance and government recommendations, we will close Bosworth Battlefield Heritage Centre effective from 4.30pm on Wednesday 4th November.

 Caring about your safety